Pregnancy Headaches

 • Hunger

-Caffeine withdraws, especially if the pregnant woman was a heavy coffee, tea or soda drinker will trigger headaches that range from mild to severe.
-It’s important to know that these headaches will eventually decrease as your body becomes less dependent on the caffeinated substance.
+Caffeine withdrawal, especially if the pregnant woman was a heavy coffee, tea, or soda drinker, can trigger severe headaches.
+It’s important to know that these pregnancy headaches will eventually become less frequent as your body becomes less dependent on caffeine.

 Relieving Headaches During Pregnancy

-The most important thing to do is to tell your doctor about all of your pregnancy symptoms, especially your headaches and migraines.
-Your doctor will give you specific orders, pain relievers and suggestions for decreasing the pain.
-It’s not safe to take over the counter pain relievers such as aspirin, as these can be just as dangerous as prescribed medication while you’re pregnant.
-Other common things women do to relieve the pain is exercising, since it’s known to reduce the stress within your body.
-Massages are also great for reducing muscle tension.
-They can be performed by a partner or a professional, whichever the pregnant women wants.
+The most important thing to do is to tell your doctor about all your pregnancy symptoms, especially your headaches and migraines.
+Your doctor may prescribe pain relievers and offer suggestions for decreasing the pain.
+It’s not always safe to take over-the-counter pain relievers such as aspirin, as these can be just as dangerous as prescribed medication while you’re pregnant.

-Some herbal remedies, such as Chamomile tea are known to help a person relax, especially during the evening hours when it’s almost time to lay down and sleep.
-A good night sleep and time for your body to rest throughout the day is also important when trying to reduce headaches, stress and fatigue.
-If a headache or migraine does come on without warning, try putting a warm cloth over your eyes and temples, where the sinuses usually build up and become congested.
-If it’s a tension headache, do the opposite and place a cold pack or cloth on the back of your neck.
+Some herbal remedies, such as chamomile tea, can help you relax, especially during the evening hours when it’s almost time to lie down and sleep.
+A good night’s sleep and time for your body to rest throughout the day are important when trying to reduce pregnancy headaches, stress, and fatigue.
+If a headache or migraine does come on without warning, try putting a warm cloth over your eyes and temples.
+If it’s a tension headache, do the opposite and place a cold pack or cold cloth on the back of your neck.
 This will help to reduce the tension.
-Again, communicating with your doctor is key, as they can help reduce the pain in a safe way.
+Again, communicating with your doctor is key, as your doctor can help reduce the pain in a safe way.